teo-jun-xiong/wing_it/README.md

 intent.putExtra("name", list);
 startActivity(intent);
 ```
-- The current understanding is that any list ADTs passed using ```intent.putExtra("name", list)``` would automatically be converted into an ArrayList, and that there is no such method to pass a hashset.
-However, at our current implementation using an ArrayList, it is still possible for us to remove, albeit being slightly inefficient.

 **_As a user, I want to be able to view a list of the places I have added so that I can review them._**